JTSwisher/daily-dash-frontend/README.md

 Fork and clone the [Frontend Repo](https://github.com/JTSwisher/capstone_react_frontend) and the [Backend Repo](https://github.com/JTSwisher/capstone_backend_api) to your local machine.

 #### Backend
 Change directories into the backend local directory.
 Run bundle install to install dependencies.
-Ensure PostgreSQL is running on your machin, create and migrate the database.
+Ensure PostgreSQL is running on your machine, create and migrate the database.
 ```
 $cd daily-dash-api
 $bundle install